 Forty new units to be built in an illegal settlement as EU and US voice disappointment.

-Among the measures approved by Netanyahu on Wednesday were administrative detention of suspects, trials of some suspects in military rather than civil courts, and ejection from the West Bank of settlers suspected of inciting violence.
+Among the measures approved by Netanyahu to curb arson and vandalism are administrative detention of suspects and trying some of the suspects in military rather than civil courts.

 Israeli soldiers will also be empowered to carry out arrests, a statement from Netanyahu’s office said.
 Until now Israeli police have had to be called to a crime scene to conduct arrests, giving perpetrators time to flee.

 But the prime minister rejected calls from the justice and internal security ministers to classify violent right-wing groups as “terrorists”.

 “Anyone who raises a hand against Israeli soldiers or police will be severely punished,” Netanyahu said.

 He said such suspects would be dealt with in the same way as protesters in Bilin, a Palestinian village where clashes, sometimes deadly, over the Israeli separation barrier built across occupied land occur regularly.